marllomartin/marllomartin/README.md

 Passionate about technology and to constantly learn new skills.
 What motivates me the most is being able to use all my knowledge on solutions that can contribute to our community.

-Currently learning Node.js, Mocha, Chai and Sinon, TypeScript, OOP and SOLID. 👨‍💻
+Currently learning TypeScript, MongoDB and Mongoose. 👨‍💻

 <br>